-• Either cessation of the current ongoing reduction, or even an increase in the number of complaints recorded against police.

-- Increase in the number of Internal Investigations (e.g. Computer/IT misuse, Drugs) as evidenced in our Strategic Intelligence Assessment to the Deputy Commissioner. - Increase in activity of the Anti-corruption Command on serious Corruption based also on our Strategic Intelligence Assessment. - Increased demand on Intelligence development (research & analysis) in accordance with the requirements of the NIM. - Increase in the number of civil actions (with resulting tension on corporate compensation budgets). - Possible increase in the number of Employment Tribunals. - Increased accidents requiring investigation (e.g. police collisions/accidents in the workplace/damage to property due to forced entry etc).
+- Either cessation of the current ongoing reduction, or even an increase in the number of complaints recorded against police. - Increase in the number of Internal Investigations (e.g. Computer/IT misuse, Drugs) as evidenced in our Strategic Intelligence Assessment to the Deputy Commissioner. - Increase in activity of the Anti-Corruption Command on serious corruption based also on our Strategic Intelligence Assessment. - Increased demand on Intelligence development (research & analysis) in accordance with the requirements of the NIM. - Increase in the number of civil actions (with resulting tension on corporate compensation budgets). - Possible increase in the number of Employment Tribunals. - Increased accidents requiring investigation (e.g. police collisions/accidents in the workplace/damage to property due to forced entry etc).
 Again, impacting on corporate compensation budgets. - Significantly increased vetting activity due to the surge in Police Officer, PCSO and Police Staff recruiting. - Increase in the number of Freedom of Information Act enquiries (experience in the USA, Canada, Australia and Europe evidences that 60% to 80% of FOI enquiries come from existing or former employees).

-DPS are seeking 7 Police Officers and 16 Police Staff.
+DPS are seeking 23 Police Officers and 16 Police Staff, from the Step Change Growth Programme for 2005/2006, to support these objectives.
 These are for: